pawelszymanski/civilization/DEV.md

 ## WORKING ON
+- merge html and canvas maps into one component
 - use APP_INITIALIZATION injection token for size service init

-- html renderer: map wrapping
 - minimap

 ## TODO